OmPreetham/social-links-profile/README.md

 # Social Links Profile using Vite React

 This project is a simple React application bootstrapped with Vite for rapid development.
 It provides a way to showcase your social media profiles in a clean and organized manner.
+A challenge by Frontend Mentor.

 ## Features